xniebuhr/FinanceTracker/README.md

 ## Status & Roadmap

 This project is actively being developed.
-Core transaction functionality is in place, and authentication is basically complete.
+Core transaction functionality is in place, and authentication has finally been fully completed.
 Testing is currently in progress and clean UI, graphing, and deployment will follow.

 ## Setup - Not currently available